Samanthalopezvizcarra/samanthalopezvizcarra/README.md

 Hi!
 I’m Sam — an engineer who fell in love with data.
 I speak Python more than C++ these days, and I’m currently diving into the data science world.
-Currently focused on mastering advanced machine learning, model tuning, and building real-world data apps — all powered by curiosity (and coffee ☕).
+Currently focused on mastering advanced machine learning, model tuning, and building real-world data apps — all powered by curiosity (and coffee).
 Curious mind.
 Fast learner.
 Big believer in tech + purpose.

 ---